Viable bounce from non-minimal inflation: Constructing the model

 which, along with Eq. \eqref{Eq:ConfTGen}, leads to the solution of conformal factor $\Omega(\phi) \propto (-\eta)^{1 + \alpha}$ as

 $\Omega_0$ is chosen in such a way that, at the bottom of the potential $\Omega(\phi_{\rm min}) = 1$.
+Please note that $\alpha$, at this level, is still arbitrary, which we shall constrain using the stability analysis in the very next section.
 Performing the above transformation implies that once the slow-roll inflationary action is chosen, one can obtain the action \eqref{Eq:NonMinAcbounce}, which, along with Eq. \eqref{eq:coupling} leads to the bouncing Universe.
 This is the main result of this work.